1bharadvaja/TheMartian117/README.md

-- Applied Math + CS at Berkeley
+- Applied Math at Berkeley
 - Contact me at anibharadwaj@berkeley.edu